Skip to main content

 Mobile View

 On mobile devices, the table switches to a card layout.
-Each card shows the PO number, status, allocation (stock or job), part name, vendor, credit note status, expected delivery date, total amount, and action buttons.
+Each card keeps the same cleaned-up structure: PO number, stage, item/vendor, amount due, receiving progress, item allocation, expected delivery, and the same contextual action buttons.

 Purchase Order Detail Page

-Clicking Open on any purchase order (or clicking the row) navigates to a dedicated read-only detail page.
+Clicking a purchase order row navigates to a dedicated read-only detail page.
 This page provides a comprehensive view of the order:

 Order Pipeline